Prepare multidimensional pollution data

 - In the Contents pane, turn off the PM25_3D layer.

+The vertical columns stretching from the earth into the sky, show how the PM 2.5 values evolved over time.
 You'll change the symbology of the new layer to better visualize PM 2.5 values.

 - In the Contents pane, select the PM25_ Ethiopia layer.